 About the Division

-Currently, the Division of Statistics and Data Science offers a BA/BS degree in Statistics-Actuary Science as part of the Department of Mathematical Sciences’ Mathematics Major, an MS Degree in Statistics, and a PhD Degree in Mathematical Sciences with Concentration in Statistics.
+Currently, the Division of Statistics and Data Science offers a BA/BS degree in Statistics-Actuary Science as part of the Department of Mathematical Sciences’ Mathematics Major, an MS Degree in Statistics, a PhD Degree in Mathematical Sciences with Concentration in Statistics, and a Graduate Certificate in Statistical Science.
 Our graduate program in statistics has a long history with a large number of alumni spread across the country in successful careers in statistics in industries and academia.
-The Cincinnati area is also unique for opportunities in statistics having several institutions with strong interest in statistics applications and research.
-We have a successful internship program which offers our statistics graduate and undergraduate students an opportunity to work part time in local institutions, including especially Cincinnati Children Hospital and Medical Center and Proctor & Gamble Co.
+The Cincinnati area is also unique for opportunities in statistics having several institutions with a strong interest in statistics applications and research.
+We have a successful internship program that offers our statistics graduate and undergraduate students an opportunity to work part-time in local institutions, including especially Cincinnati Children Hospital and Medical Center and Proctor & Gamble Co.
 Several of our students gain valuable experience from this opportunity by working on statistical data analysis and research in a professional work environment.

-The Division is in the process of further strengthening its statistics program by developing a stand-alone BA/BS degree in Statistics and a PhD Degree in Statistics, as well as a Graduate Certificate in Statistical Analytics.
+The Division is in the process of further strengthening its statistics program by developing a stand-alone BA/BS degree in Statistics and a PhD Degree in Statistics.
 We expect these to be offered in one or two years.
 Please revisit the Division’s website for updates on these and other developments.